 Do I Need Vaccinations for Egypt?

 Yes, you do need vaccines for Egypt.
-The CDC (Centres for Disease Control and Prevention) notes that all travellers should be up-to-date with their routine vaccines which include measles-mumps-rubella (MMR) and tetanus-diphtheria, for example.
+The CDC (Centres for Disease Control and Prevention) notes that all travellers should be up-to-date with their routine vaccines, including measles-mumps-rubella (MMR) and tetanus-diphtheria.

 Hepatitis A and Typhoid are highly recommended since you can get these through contaminated food or water in Egypt.